 |Home||Archived October 29, 2018||(i)|

 Specific Relevance to Information Needs Identified in DOI's Science Plan in Support of Ecosystem Restoration, Preservation, and Protection in South Florida (DOI's Everglades Science Plan) [See Plan on SOFIA's Web site: http://sofia.usgs.gov/publications/reports/doi-science-plan/]: Projects that improve the quantity, timing, and distribution of water supplies to the natural system are at the core of Everglades restoration efforts.
-This study addresses a major Department of Interior (DOI) concern that the quality of water available for these projects may be inadequate to support natural ecosystem functioning.
-While phosphorus impacts on Everglades populations and processes have been extensively studied, the environmental effects of other major water quality changes remain poorly understood.
-This study will improve understanding of the effects of elevated marsh concentrations of water quality constituents other than P resulting from increased supplies of canal water to the natural system.
+This study addresses a major DOI concern that the quality of water available for these projects may be inadequate to support natural ecosystem functioning (p.
+14).
+While phosphorus impacts on Everglades populations and processes have been extensively studied, the environmental effects of other major water-quality changes remain poorly understood.
+This study will improve understanding of the effects of elevated marsh concentrations of water-quality constituents other than P resulting from increased supplies of canal water to the natural system.
 Thus, this project directly supports DOI's science program to "support the assessment and management of contaminants that could be introduced into the system as an indirect effect of water engineering projects" (p.
 17).

 |Home||Archived October 29, 2018|